Rudra-Tiwari-codes/Focus-guard/README.md

 # FocusGuard

-FocusGuard is a simple cross-platform Python utility that uses Google Gemini (Vision) to monitor your primary screen and enforce strict study focus for FAANG interview prep.
+FocusGuard is a simple cross-platform Python utility that uses Google Gemini (Vision) to monitor your primary screen and enforce strict study focus.

 Features
 - Periodically captures the primary monitor (every 60s by default).